 The beaches of Nisyros aren’t organised so ensure you take your own sun umbrella and water.

-Getting to Nisyros
+How to Get to Nisyros

 Nisyros doesn’t have its own airport; the nearest ones are at Rhodes and Kos.
 Both are busy international airports handling domestic flights from Athens as well as direct flights from a number of European countries.